Updated: June 2019

 Let’s compare the real engagement results:

-We could say all these sites are equal in engagement.
+Let’s say all these sites are pretty equal in engagement.
 We could further quantify engagement quality by inspecting dwell time.
 How long did they stay?

 In the beginning, where did all these blogs start at?
 Zero visitors.
 Often for months.
 It took time to determine what they were offering and how to make money.
 And build credibility.